Wile E. Coyote and the Road Runner: Commercial appearances

 The Plymouth Road Runner was a performance car produced by the Plymouth division of Chrysler between 1968 and 1980.
-An official licensee of Warner Bros. (paying $50,000 for the privilege), Plymouth used the image of the cartoon bird on the sides and the car had a special horn (with "Voice of Road Runner" labels) that sounds like the bird's "beep, beep" sound.
+An official licensee of Warner Bros. (paying $50,000 for the privilege), Plymouth used the image of the cartoon bird on the sides and the car had a special horn (with "Voice of Road Runner" labels) that sounds like the character's signature "beep, beep" sound.
 Some engine options (notably the 426 Hemi) included Road Runner "Coyote Duster" graphics on the air cleaner.
-The 1970 Plymouth Superbird version of the Road Runner, arguably one of the most spectacular cars of the muscle car era, included a graphic of the Road Runner holding a crash helmet on its massive rear spoiler and one of its headlight covers.
+The 1970 Plymouth Superbird version of the Road Runner, arguably one of the most popular cars of the muscle car era, included a graphic of the Road Runner holding a crash helmet on its massive rear spoiler and one of its headlight covers.
 The commercials were directed by Alex Lovy and Robert McKimson.

-In 1985-1987, General Motors used the Road Runner on its marketing campaign in 1985 for its Holden Barina in Australia.
-The campaign's slogan, "Beep beep Barina", is still known as a catchphrase by many Australians to this day.
+From 1985 to 1987, General Motors used the Road Runner on its marketing campaign in 1985 for its Holden Barina in Australia.
+The campaign's slogan, "Beep Beep Barina", has since been known as a catchphrase by many Australians.

-In 1994-1996, Wile E. appeared in a few Energizer commercials trying to capture the Energizer Bunny.

 In 1995, the Road Runner became the mascot for Time Warner's cable internet service, also named Road Runner.
 Interestingly, one commercial involved Wile E. as the "mascot" of DSL.
 The Road Runner was also the mascot of Time Warner's car sales website, BeepBeep.com, and appeared in commercials on Time Warner cable systems in several television markets.

 In 1996, Wile E. Coyote appeared alongside football star Deion Sanders in a Pepsi commercial.

-In 1998, Road Runner and Wile E. Coyote appeared in a Pontiac Wide Track commercial.
+In 1998, Wile E. Coyote and the Road Runner appeared in a Pontiac Wide Track commercial.
 Wile E. chases the Road Runner while driving the car, but the commercial ends before he can catch him.

-In 2004, Wile E. and the Road Runner appeared (along with Bugs Bunny and Daffy Duck) in an Aflac commercial, in which the former is shown as being a prime candidate for the company's services.
+In 2004, Wile E. Coyote and the Road Runner appeared (along with Bugs Bunny and Daffy Duck) in an Aflac commercial, in which the former is shown as being a prime candidate for the company's services.
 Before he plummets, taking an animated version of the Aflac duck with him, he holds up a sign reading the company's tagline, "Ask About It At Work."
 The commercial was directed by Frank Molieri at Acme Filmworks and animated by Bill Waldman.